imgly/pesdk-flutter/README.md

 - Android license: `pesdk_license.android`
 - iOS license: `pesdk_license.ios`

+The licenses should be located on a project level.
+We recommend putting them into the `{PROJECT_ROOT}/assets/` folder.
-Pass the file path without the extension to the `unlockWithLicense` function to unlock both iOS and Android:
+Pass the relative file path (based on the project root) without the extension to the `unlockWithLicense` function to unlock both iOS and Android:

 ```dart
 PESDK.unlockWithLicense("assets/pesdk_license");